tsegall/fta/README.md

  * matchCount - Number of samples that match the detected Base (or Semantic) type
  * nullCount - Number of null samples
  * blankCount - Number of blank samples
  * distinctCount - Number of distinct (valid) samples, typically -1 if maxCardinality exceeded.
-See Note 2.
+See Note 1.
  * regExp - A Regular Expression (Java) that matches the detected Type
  * confidence - The percentage confidence (0-1.0) in the determination of the Type
  * type - The Base Type (one of Boolean, Double, Long, String, LocalDate, LocalTime, LocalDateTime, OffsetDateTime, ZonedDateTime)
  * typeModifier - A modifier with respect to the Base Type.
-See Note 1.
+See Base Type discussion.
  * min - The minimum value observed
  * max - The maximum value observed
  * bottomK (Date, Time, Numeric, and String types only) - lowest 10 values